doselect/docs.doselect.com/source/includes/_embed_api.md

 To display embed problems and tests with respect to user, update `window.doselect` object with user metadata and place it above the embed code snippet.

-The following details are needed for configuration:
+The following details are needed for configuration.
+Please note that **all** parameters are required for the embed to work.

 Parameter | Description
 ----------|------------
 api_key | Your team account's `API_KEY`
-email | Email of the current user in your application for which you want the embed objects full_name | Full name of the current user timezone | Timezone of the current user user_hash | The verification hash for this user, which must be generated on your server-side
+email | Email of the current user in your application for which you want the embed objects full_name | Full name of the current user timezone | Timezone of the current user.
+This value should be a valid timezone string.
+You can refer to the full list of timezone strings [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List). user_hash | The verification hash for this user, which must be generated on your server-side

 ##### Generating `user_hash`